 By now, lethargy was setting in, and we were stopping to admire the panoramic view more and more frequently.
 Thankfully the numerous photogenic vantage points provided much-needed excuses for resting.

 For us, Vernazza seemed an appropriate lunch spot to soak up the atmosphere and revive our energy.
-The village is sparsely inhabited, and has retained a unique character – finding a niche somewhere between ancient fishing village, and modern-day seaside township.
-The picturesque waterfront is littered with colourful boats moored in neat rows.
+The village is sparsely inhabited and has retained a unique character – finding a niche somewhere between the ancient fishing villages, and modern-day seaside townships.
+The picturesque waterfront is littered with colorful boats moored in neat rows.
 A host of focaccerias are concealed within the narrow, cobbled alleyways and amongst the throngs of tourists, locals are hard to spot.
 The well-needed rest lingered on, and it was a good hour before we decided to head on to the fifth Cinque Terre village.

-The final stage was up-down-up-down, weaving its way northwest towards Monterosso al Mare.
+The final stage of Hiking in Cinque Terre was up-down-up-down, weaving its way northwest towards Monterosso al Mare.
 I couldn’t help but wonder if attacking the walk in the reverse direction wouldn’t have been slightly easier.
 By now our conversation had turned minimal, apart from the occasional grunt for something about a prime photo opportunity, and the jandals weren’t holding up too well.
 Although the beauty of the area hadn’t depleted any, our appreciation of it was dwindling.

 It was a relief when we sighted the wide bay of Monterosso, the largest and most ritzy of the five villages.
 Bordered by classy restaurants with ridiculously priced menus, Monterosso adds sophistication to Cinque Terre.
 It is the only village with a wide bay and sandy beach, but as with many coastal ‘hotspots’ in Italy, it’s unlikely you can dip your feet without spilling some cash.
 The beach is largely private, with a small overcrowded public section squeezed in the middle.

-But for us, the achievement of completing the 10 kilometres warranted the splurge, and a 10€ deckchair couldn’t be passed up.
-With out feet up, and a sample of the region’s Cinque Terre vino in hand, the day was completed – maybe not in the “undemanding” way we had anticipated, but undeniably delightful all the same.
+But for us, the achievement of completing the 10 kilometers warranted the splurge, and a 10€ deckchair couldn’t be passed up.
+With our feet up, and a sample of the region’s Cinque Terre vino in hand, the day was completed – maybe not in the “undemanding” way we had anticipated, but undeniably delightful all the same.